Last Updated on January 30, 2026 by George Pavlopoulos

 The LED display says “ggf. freigeben”

 If that’s the case, it’s really likely that at some point, they’ll ask you to move.
-It means that someone reserved the seat last minute.
-If you’re on a short train journey, it might be okay, but the chances are that you’ll have to move when the person embarks.
+It means that someone reserved the seat at the last minute.
+If you’re on a short train journey, it might be okay, but you’ll probably have to move when the person boards.

 The LED display says “Bahn.comfort”